 - Spoon in marshmallow creme and use a spatula to “cut” creme into dough, being careful not to over-mix so the creme stays in dollops.

 - Pour dough into prepared pan and smooth out with your hands.
 Add peanut butter chips and torn mini-marshmallows to the top, making sure to smooth out dough again when you are finished.

 - Bake for 22-24 minutes.
 Bars are done when a toothpick inserted in the middle of the pan comes out mostly clean.
-Allow to cool completely (about 1 hour) before cutting into 16 squares with a very sharp knife.
+Allow to cool completely on a wire rack before cutting into 16 squares with a very sharp knife.
 Store in an airtight container at room temperature up to 4 days.